 Ignorance isn’t bliss – credit cards were new to my parents but not an excuse for abuse.

 I grew up with a credit card in my pocket at all times.
 My parents gave me one for emergencies when I was in college that I used sparingly.
-As a college student I was able to apply for one in my own name and this is where the living beyond my mean began.
-I used it for all types of thinks early on mainly gas, and food.
+As a college student, I was able to apply for one in my own name and this is where the living beyond my mean began.
+I used it for all types of things early on mainly gas, and food.
 After graduating and landing my first job I increased credit card spending as I justified purchases by being able to pay the minimum payment.
 This snowballed when I got married and we purchased a house, we didn’t wait to save money to perform improvements we borrowed more.
 We justified it by saying everyone has a 2nd mortgage.
 After that credit cards continued to increase and with little things here and there.
-Once we knew we were expecting our third child a new mini van was in order.
-So in a matter of 10 years we racked up $109K in debt.
-Looking back now there were some help that we overlooked that may have help prevent us from racking up these bills.
+Once we knew we were expecting our third child a new minivan was in order.
+So in a matter of 10 years, we racked up $109K in debt.
+Looking back now there was some help that we overlooked that may have helped prevent us from racking up these bills.